 Here are some questions for your students to consider when deciding whether a source is credible:

 - Does the source have a good reputation?
 A well-reputed source is ideally peer-reviewed, or at the very least will cite all of its sources.
 Is the author or publication generally regarded as reputable?
+Are the literary translators they have used reliable and 100% accurate if you’re working with foreign sources?
 Is the author truly an expert in the field?
 Expert authors have credentials and experience in the field, as well as a connection to established organizations.
 Consider the difference between Wikipedia, which can be edited by the general public, and scientific journals, which are peer-reviewed and written by researchers.
 Obviously, the latter is far more beneficial.

 - Is the source recent?
 Scientific developments are constantly evolving, and information quickly becomes outdated.
 There are of course a few exceptions to this rule but in general, only sources in the previous five years should be considered.